-Whether you are seeking to maintain accreditation at the level of Proficient Teacher or wish to build an evidence base before applying for accreditation as a Highly Accomplished Teacher, each module in this course will provide you with accredited hours of professional learning.
+Whether you are seeking to maintain your skills as a Proficient Teacher or wish to build an evidence base before applying for recognition as a Highly Accomplished Teacher, each module in this course will provide you professional learning.

-To receive accreditation at the Highly Accomplished Teacher level you are required to assemble evidence that shows you can support and assist less-experienced colleagues with all aspects of professional knowledge, practice and professional engagement.
+To meet the description of Highly Accomplished Teacher you are required to assemble evidence that shows you can support and assist less-experienced colleagues with all aspects of professional knowledge, practice and professional engagement.
 Compiling evidence of these skills is a component of this course.
 Each module will comprise 5 x two-hour workshops plus 10 hours of project time developing a portfolio and conducting a professional learning project.

-Completing modules 1 and 2 of Action Research will contribute 20 hours each of NESA-registered professional development, addressing 6.1.3, 6.2.3 and 6.3.3 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher and Highly Accomplished Teacher Accreditation in NSW.
+Completing modules 1 and 2 of Action Research will contribute 20 hours each of professional development, addressing 6.1.3, 6.2.3 and 6.3.3 from the Australian Professional Standards for Teachers .

 In this module you will learn to develop the research skills necessary to support an action-research inquiry.
 You will read and critique prior research focused on schools and classrooms, and use a range of data-collection strategies and methods of analysis appropriate to educational contexts.
 In conjunction with using the Australian Professional Standards for Teachers, throughout the module you will create an annotated portfolio of evidence that reflects your learning about action-research methodology.